knative/docs/docs/about/case-studies/outfit7.md

 The success of the well-known game developer behind massive hits like the Talking Tom & Friends franchise and stand-alone titles like Mythic Legends created large-scale challenges.

-With up to 470 million monthly active users, 20 thousand server requests per second, and terabytes of data generated daily, they needed a stable, high-performance solution.
+With up to 470 million monthly active users, 20 thousand server requests per second, and terabytes of data generated daily, they needed a stable, high performance solution.
 They turned to a Knative and Kubernetes solution to optimize real-time bidding ad sales in a way that can automatically scale up and down as needed.
 They were able to develop a system so easy to maintain that it freed up two software engineers who are now able to work on more important tasks, like optimizing backend costs and adding new game features.

-<h2 style="color:#0071c7;">High-performance in-app bidding</h2>
+<h2 style="color:#0071c7;">High performance in-app bidding</h2>

 Ad sales are an important revenue stream of Outfit7.
 The team needed to walk a careful balance: sell the space for the highest bid, use technical resources efficiently, and make sure ads are served to players quickly.
 To achieve this they decided to adopt an in-app bidding approach.